<!--

 - **Structured workout targets are converted.** If the Intervals.icu workout has power targets, heart rate zones, or pace targets, Saturday converts those to its internal intensity model.
 An "FTP intervals" workout doesn't just sync as "some ride" — the intensity is interpreted so the fuel prescription matches the actual effort.

-- **Nutrition data auto-posts on completed activities.** After an athlete completes a synced workout, Saturday can post a nutrition summary to that activity in Intervals.icu — including water, sodium, and carbohydrate totals with per-hour rates.
+- **A nutrition summary can be posted on completed activities.** When write-back is available and a person turns it on, Saturday posts a single nutrition summary comment to that activity in Intervals.icu — including water, sodium, and carbohydrate totals with per-hour rates — kept current in place.
+Saturday never changes or deletes the underlying activity data.

-- **Planned carbs/hour pushed to upcoming events.** Your coach or your own future self can see the fuel plan attached to upcoming workouts.
+- **The plan stays where you already train.** Your coach or your own future self can see the fuel plan attached to the activity, without screenshots or manual relay.

 ---